joseph-aoun/Boston-Project/README.md

 - The clear leader in financing is going to be the Boston Public School Department taking up more than 25%.
 The following data makes sense as a large number of schools in the area require constant government funding to support their facilities and maintenance.
 On top of that staffing and salaries along with various student needs require significant financial resources.
 - A lot of the spending is going to be directed towards the Public Works Department.
 The city is planning to renew its infrastructure and the allocated costs show this very well.
 Worth noting,  the mentioned department also covers a lot of environment-directed initiatives such as recycling and waste management, which became a trend in big cities over the recent time.
--Further, a lot is also invested in renovating the city as a whole as Property Management and Park and Recreation are the next 2 biggest spending categories.
+- Further, a lot is also invested in renovating the city as a whole as Property Management and Park and Recreation are the next 2 biggest spending categories.
 A lot of space planning and maintenance repairs are going to be done by the city within the next 5 years.

 ![plot](./images/daniel-figure-1.png)